w3c/webextensions/proposals/permissions-canAccess.md

 ### Existing Workarounds

-Currently extensions can call the `browser.permissions.contains()` API.
+Currently extensions can call the `permissions.contains()` API.
 This would be insufficient to determine access to potential restricted hosts as a result of enterprise policies or for security reasons.
-For example, some browsers block access to extension store hosts.
+For example, some browsers block access to extension store hosts. `permissions.contains()` in this scenario would give false positives.

+In addition, with `activeTab`, `permissions.contains()` might return false while the extension context has `hostAccess`.

 Another workaround is actually calling APIs which could throw if the extension has no access.
 This is slower and could lead to side-effects.
 In general it is